|

 "I am too," Rachel smiled.

-her, sitting on the edge of her armchair.
-"I still have nightmares about
+sitting on the edge of her armchair.
+"I still have nightmares about that dry

-that dry turkey they tried to give us at college at Thanksgiving.
-I'm
+turkey they tried to give us at college at Thanksgiving.
+I'm never missing

 "I should hope not," Peter Belden said